clinaresl/ksearch/domains/README.md

 * `--variant`: All domains provide, at least, two different variants.
 One considers all edge costs to be the same and always equal to one.
-Other variants might be given for implementing arbitrary cost domains with null-cost edges or not.
+Other variants might be given for implementing arbitrary cost domains.

-* `--k`: Basically, this flag expects the number of paths to compute, e.g., `--k 1000` would request the computation of one thousand shortest paths.
+* `--k`: The number of paths to compute, e.g., `--k 1000` would request the computation of one thousand shortest paths.
 However, it can be used also to automate experiments and thus, to provide an arbitrary collection of *k* values.
-A *full specification* consists of a semicolon separated list of *single specifications*, where a *single specification* consists of three digits: the first represents the initial value of *k*; the second is the last values of *k* to consider and the third is the step between successive values of *k*.
+A *full specification* consists of a semicolon separated list of *single specifications*.
+A *single specification* consists of three digits: the first represents the initial value of *k*; the second is the last value of *k* to consider and the third is the step between successive values of *k*.
   In case the third value is not given, then 1 is assumed by default and, in case only one value is given then the second value equals the first one by default.
 For example: `--k "1 5; 10 50 10; 100"` will run every solver selected with the following values of *k*: 1, 2, 3, 4 and 5 (according to the first *single specification*), 10, 20, 30, 40, 50 (as given in the second *single specification*) and finally 100.

 The typical optional arguments are shown next: